 School is back in session!
 Well, at least for a lot of schools.
-And as a teacher, I’m sure you spent at least some of your summer break searching for new and fun Back to School activities for your class.
+And as a teacher, I’m sure you spent at least some of your summer break searching for new and fun Back to School activities for your kindergarten and first grade learners.
 BUT, I also know that you’ll continue that search, because teachers can never find exactly what they want (even if they know), or you always think there’s something out there better.
 THAT is just the teacher in us.
 We’re trained for improvement.
 Never to be satisfied.
 Sooo, with that in mind, let’s share some Back to School activities.

 Back to School Activities

 My students always loved doing glyphs.
 They thought of it more as fun rather than any kind of learning activitiy.
 They certainly didn’t realize that they were learning how to listen, focus, follow directions, use fine motor skills, comprehend, discuss, gather and analysis data.
 To them it was all just great fun!